markjescem/react-hooks-set/docs/useDebounce.md

 # `useDebounce`

-The hooks could help you debounce any fast changing value.
+The hook could help you debounce any fast changing value.
 The debounced value will only reflect the latest value when the hook has not been called for specified time period.

 ## Usage